 The term of the Amended Beam Agreement continues until the last to expire of any royalty term for any licensed product.
 We have the right to terminate the Amended Beam Agreement as to any licensed product, but not for any collaboration product, by delivering a 90-day termination notice to Beam, provided that Beam has elected not to exercise its opt-in right or the period to exercise such opt-in right has expired.
-Beam has the right to terminate the Amended Beam Agreement as to certain products by delivering a 90-day termination notice to us.
+Beam has the right to terminate the Amended Beam Agreement as 90-day termination notice to us.
 The Amended Beam Agreement may be terminated by either party upon (i) written notice if the other party is in material breach and fails to cure such breach within the specified cure period or (ii) the other party's bankruptcy or liquidation.
-Beam may terminate the Amended Beam Agreement, and we may terminate the licenses granted to Beam under the Amended Beam Agreement, immediately if the other party, directly or indirectly, challenges the enforceability, validity or scope of any patent rights underlying the licenses granted under the Amended Beam Agreement.
+Beam may terminate the Amended Beam Agreement, immediately if the other party, directly or indirectly, challenges the enforceability, validity or scope of any patent rights underlying the licenses granted under the Amended Beam Agreement.